 Compliance with environmental regulations

 Yes, polystyrene is recyclable when processed using appropriate machinery.
-Through shredding and densification, recycled polystyrene is transformed into a compact, stable, and easy-to-handle material.
+Through crushing and densification, recycled polystyrene is transformed into a compact, stable and easy-to-handle material.

 The main advantages of recycling polystyrene are: